-In January 2014, the case was settled for an immaterial amount, and the settlement is subject to Court approval.
+In January 2014, the case was settled for an immaterial amount, and the settlement was granted preliminary approval by the Court in February 2015.
+A final approval hearing regarding the settlement is scheduled for June 4, 2015.
 If the Court fails to approve the settlement, the Company will continue to vigorously defend itself in this matter.
 While it is not currently possible to estimate the amount of any damages or determine the impact of any equitable relief that may be granted if the litigation continues and if there is an adverse outcome, such an outcome could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows.